ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-[Threads] created with the [createThread()] function of the [threads]{.mod} module do not directly return a result, but may be executed for a long time period, often for the whole lifetime of the main process.
+[Threads] created with the [createThread()] function of the [threads] module do not directly return a result, but may be executed for a long time period, often for the whole lifetime of the main process.
 Typically, it is necessary to exchange messages and data between these types of threads --- among multiple child threads